tereshvti/gearman-bundle/README.md

 ### Configuration

-This will be the default configuration if you skip it in your `app/config.yml`
+This will be the default configuration.
+If you want you can override these in `app/config.yml`

 ```yaml
 supertag_gearman: